Get your EIN in as fast as 7 business days. Apply now for $49

 Is getting an EIN really free?

 Yes.
-The IRS charges $0 for EIN applications regardless of method (online, fax, phone, or mail).
-There is no government fee, filing fee, or processing fee.
-The EIN is free.
-Third-party services like ein.so charge for form preparation and filing assistance, not for the EIN itself.
+The IRS charges $0 for EIN applications through every method: online, fax, phone, or mail.
+No government fee, filing fee, or processing fee exists.
+The 9-digit EIN is free.
+Third-party services like ein.so charge for form preparation and filing labor, not for the EIN number itself.

 Why do some websites charge for EINs?

-Third-party services charge for the convenience of handling the application process.
-Non-US residents cannot use the free IRS online tool because it requires an SSN.
-Services like ein.so ($49) prepare Form SS-4 and fax it to the IRS on your behalf.
-The service fee covers labor, not the EIN.
+Third-party services charge for the labor of completing and filing the application.
+Non-US residents cannot use the free IRS online tool because it requires an SSN. ein.so ($49 Standard, $97 Express) prepares Form SS-4 and faxes it to the IRS at 855-215-1627.
+The fee covers work, not the EIN.

 Can non-residents get a free EIN?